hankatola/JavaScript_function_libraries/README.md

         returns probability of 'k' events given mean & variance of 'rate_lambda' Cumulative available.
 Precision defaults to 6 decimal places.
-        Does not return object since mean === variance === rate_lambda
+        Does not return object since mean === variance === rate_lambda fibonacci(n,position=false)
+        returns the n'th fibonacci number OR the position of the given fibonacci number if position === true